 General Rules and Procedures for Administrative Reviews and Judicial Board Hearings

-The University judicial system is not a court of law and is not held to standards applied in criminal proceedings.
+The University conduct system is an administrative process and not a court of law and is not held to standards applied in criminal proceedings.
 Formal rules of evidence will not apply.
-Testimony containing hearsay may be heard, taking into account the reliability of the information.
-Findings and conclusions will be based upon information presented during the review or hearing.
-Reviews and hearings will ordinarily be scheduled between three (3) and fifteen (15) class days after written notice has been sent to the student, at times determined by the designated judicial officer.
+Testimony containing hearsay may be heard, and will be weighted appropriately, taking into account the reliability of the information.
+Findings and conclusions will be based upon information presented during the review.

 At the scheduled meeting, the judicial officer will review the allegations and available information regarding the matter.
-The student, if present, will be given the opportunity to present information, explanations, and/or mitigating factors for the alleged violation.
+The student(s), if present, will be given the opportunity to present relevant information, names of witnesses, relevant explanations, and/or mitigating factors for the alleged violation.

-An advisor for the student may also be present during the review, but may not represent the student in the proceedings, nor speak nor ask questions on the student's behalf unless authorized by the designated judicial officer.
+An advocate for the student may also be present during the review, but may not represent the student in the proceedings, nor speak or ask questions on the student's behalf unless authorized by the student conduct administrator.

 Appeal Procedure for Minor Sanctions

-Appeals must be submitted in writing within seven (7) class days of the day the decision is sent to the student, and in accordance with the MAU rules and procedures.
+Appeals must be submitted in writing within seven days of the day the decision is sent to the student, and in accordance with the MAU rules and procedures.

-The Dean of Students or designated appeal reviewer will conduct a review of the record and will ordinarily render a decision within seven (7) class days of receipt of the appeal.
-The Dean of Students or designated appeal reviewer may:
+The MAU senior student services professional or designee will conduct a review of the record and will ordinarily render a decision within seven days of receipt of the appeal, barring extenuating circumstances.
+The MAU senior student services professional or designee may:

-The decision of the Dean of Students or designated appeal reviewer constitutes the University's final decision on the matter.
-Notification to the student must be made in writing and in accordance with Regents' Policy and University Regulation.
+Except in cases referred for further proceedings, the decision of the MAU senior student services professional or designee constitutes the University's final decision on the matter.
+Notification to the affected students must be made in writing and in accordance with Regents' Policy and University Regulation.